esartor/merlot/docs-source/index.rst

 * Have a set of favorite tasks on a per user basis
 * Quickly log time in a task via the `quick log feature`

-Currently, the best way to get your own Merlot instance up and running is by following the instructions in the :ref:`dev-getting-started` guide.
+You can follow the :ref:`installation` guide to get your own Merlot instance up and running.

 The project is hosted in Google Code at: http://code.google.com/p/merlot/.
 There you will find screenshots, links to the issue tracker, mailing list and